Wilfred/wilfred.github.com/_posts/2014-09-27-the-definitive-guide-to-syntax-highlighting.markdown

 ## Substitutions

-It's also possible to configure Emacs to change how it display the text itself.
+It's also possible to configure Emacs to change how it displays the text itself.

 <figure>